Nehal Wadhera

 Nehal Wadhera (born 4 September 2000) is an Indian cricketer.
 He is a left-handed batsman and an occasional legbreak bowler.
-He plays for Punjab in domestic and Punjab Kings in the Indian Premier League.
+He plays for Himachal Pradesh cricket team in domestic and Punjab Kings in the Indian Premier League.

 Early life

 Wadhera was born in Ludhiana, a city in Punjab.
 He first started playing cricket at the age of nine.
 Initially, he used to play as a specialist batsman and put in long hours to work on his fitness.
 He is often referred to by his nickname "new-age Yuvraj Singh" for his middle-order performances and similarity in batting style with Yuvraj Singh.
 He started playing cricket under the guidance of his childhood coach Charanjit Bhangu.
 He was coached by Harjinder Singh in age level cricket, who saw "glimpses of Yuvraj" on him.
 He received his coaching at the Ludhiana District Cricket Association, and was graduated from Satish Chander Dhawan Government College.

 Youth career

 He played for Punjab under-16 and under-19 cricket teams in Vijay Merchant Trophy and Cooch Behar Trophy from 2015 to 2018, with 529 runs in the 2017–18 season.
 He was then selected to play for different tiers of India under-19 cricket team.
 He made his under-19 debut for India on 17 July 2018, against Sri Lanka in a four-day match and scored 82 runs.
 He also became the third cricketer from Ludhiana to play for India at any level.
 In August 2018, he was named in India's squad for the 2016 ACC Under-19 Asia Cup.

 In April 2022, during the semi-final of Inter-District U-23 Cricket Championship, he smashed 578 runs in an innings, surpassing Brian Lara's record of highest score in an innings in a four-day match.
 He also became the fastest player to reach 200, 300, 400 and 500 runs in any level of recognized cricket, and was honoured by Junior Chamber International for his record.